Dandelions are often described as a wild superfood.

 Dandelions are distinguishable from other DYCs by their unbranching, hollow flower stems and smooth, usually highly toothed leaves.

 Common dandelion imposters in NZ include catsear, hawkbit, and hawkweed.
-The Massey University Weed Database gives a good rundown on the differences.

 Don't worry if you end up with one of those others though - they're all edible.